 Short animated films based on actual Donald Trump audio clips, hand-drawn by Academy Award nominee Bill Plympton.
 This Webby Award-winning viral series premiered on the New York Times web site, where it led all content for three straight days.
 View the first three episodes here.

 A true crime series about a suburban doctor who conspires with an outlaw motorcycle gang to sell opioids, and to murder his wife.
 In collaboration with Academy Award nominee Joe Berlinger (Paradise Lost, Conversations with a Killer) and animator Yoni Goodman (Waltz with Bashir).

 A documentary feature about composer-singer-choreographer Meredith Monk, one of the great artistic pioneers of our time.
 With Executive Producer Björk.

 Ambassador Bill Burns, dubbed "America's secret diplomatic weapon" by The Atlantic, reveals the behind-the-scenes power struggles that led to America's dangerous abandonment of diplomacy.
 With animation by Yoni Goodman.

 A character-driven series about blockchain (the technology behind bitcoin), which promises to tackle global problems from human trafficking to electoral fraud.
 With Executive Producer Dan Rather.

-A feature-length documentary about technology and freedom, based on the writings and tragic life stories of two child prodigies.
+An animated feature about technology and freedom, based on the writings and tragic life stories of two child prodigies.
 A collaboration with animator Paul Barritt.

 Billy Shebar is an Emmy-nominated writer, director and producer of TV series and independent films.
 Recent credits include DarkNet for Showtime, and Gone: The Forgotten Women of Ohio (with Joe Berlinger) for Spike.
 His feature-length screenplay for Dark Matter, starring Meryl Streep, won the Alfred P. Sloan Prize at Sundance.